rockerroller/auto1-code-challenge/README.md

 app.use(require('cors')());
 ```

-### PWA - Service worker

-There is a `service worker` responsible for caching the application assets (chunks, styles, images, etc) in this application.

-Once you serve the production build the assets will be cached by the `service worker`.
-So, after the first serving, your application will be available even when the server is down, but you will still need the backend working (mock-server) for a proper behaviour.
-[Referenced in the Production Build Section](#production-build).

 ### Cars by Page information - Misunderstanding

 In the header of the list (`ListHeader` component in this solution) there is the following information: